mimant1/kunalproject/README.md

-# kunalproject
+# kunalpr12oject

-hi this is the first git sample.
+hi this is the first git sam23ple.